TommyBiostats/statistically-significant/README.md

 <br>
 <br>

-**“Detecting response shift and ‘true’ change with Structural Equation Modelling in Health-Related Quality of Life of Dutch bone metastasis patients undergoing radiotherapy.”**
+**Detecting response shift and ‘true’ change with Structural Equation Modelling in Health-Related Quality of Life of Dutch bone metastasis patients undergoing radiotherapy.**

 Documentation of my bachelor thesis, where I used Structural Equation Modelling in order to identify the change in the well-being of Dutch bone metastasis patients.